Comparing Uber to Cabs' Hidden Costs

 In this post, we’re bring the #UberData back and ask: how does Uber really compare to cabs?

 Most of the time we here in the Uber offices, we’re happy because we’re building something that makes all of you happy.
 But every now and then a deep darkness comes upon us when someone complains about our cost.
 We do cost more than a cab.
-But we offer more than a cab: reliability, customer support, and of course style and comfort.
+But we offer more than a cab: reliability, user support, and of course style and comfort.
 We also reduce frustration.
 For example, when was the last time someone from a cab company helped you out after you tweeted about a bad cab ride?
 How many times have you called a cab company to request a car, only to have it never show up?

 Although we all know that Uber is quick and reliable, we didn’t have a quantitative comparison between our performance and that of cabs.
 So let’s change that.

 tl;dr version: Cabs are slow, unreliable, and frustrating.
 Uber may cost more, but if you value time and peace of mind, Uber’s benefits far outweigh the extra costs.